 Think of any long-term plan you have, like health insurance.
-Your intention here is to get financial benefits when there is any health-related issue.
+Your intention here is to get financial benefits for any health-related issue.
 It’s the same with a long-term content plan.
-With a long-term content plan, you aim to reach marketing goals in a more stable manner.
+With a long-term content plan, you aim to reach marketing goals more stably.

-Planning will show you where your strategy is heading and how relevant is your content to your buyer persona in the buyer’s journey.
-Are you familiar with the word buyer persona and buyer’s journey?
+Planning will show you where your strategy is heading and how relevant your content is to your buyer persona in the buyer’s journey.
+Are you familiar with the words buyer persona and buyer’s journey?

 If not, let’s start by defining the buyer persona and buyer’s journey before jumping on to the core topic.

 Buyer persona: A buyer persona is your target customers based on the research conducted on your audience.
-The motive to define the ideal customers is to create a targeted marketing strategy on them.
+The motive for defining the ideal customers is to create a targeted marketing strategy for them.

-Three stages to create a long-term content plan
+Three stages to creating a long-term content plan

-Well, when you build a long-term content plan, you will need to bring some modifications to the ongoing plan to stay relevant.
+When you build a long-term content plan, you must modify the ongoing strategy to stay relevant.
 But that doesn’t mean you change everything in your plan.
-A little tweak in the plan is an on-going process.
+A little tweak in the project is a continuing process.

-The discussed three stages would help you stay consistent and build a long-term content plan.
+The three stages help you stay consistent and build a long-term content plan.

 1. Set a marketing goal

-No business plan is complete with a goal, so likewise, the content plan is also incomplete with a goal.
+No business plan is complete with a goal; likewise, the content plan is also incomplete with a purpose.
 When you set a goal, it helps you stay focused.
-Ensure that you’re setting a content goal with regard to your buyer persona.
+Ensure that you’re developing a content goal concerning your buyer persona.

-In order to have a well-directed and focused goal, you need to set a SMART goal.
-Your goal should SMART- Specific, Measureable, Attainable, Relevant, and Timely.
+You need to set a SMART goal to have a well-directed and focused intent.
+Your goal should be SMART- Specific, Measurable, Attainable, Relevant, and Timely.

 Let’s know these elements one by one.

-To have a specific goal, you need to consider 5″W” Questions- Who, What, Where, When, and Why.
+To have a specific goal, you must consider 5 “W” Questions- Who, What, Where, When, and Why.

 - Who– Who is your target customer in your goal?
 You have to define the people involved in your goal.

-- What– What you want to accomplish?
+- What– What do you want to accomplish?
 You need to identify what you want to achieve.

-- Where– Where the goal is to be achieved?
-You need to finalize the place or platform where you should set a goal.
+- Where– Where is the goal to be achieved?
+You must finalize the place or platform where you should set a goal.

-- When– When you want to achieve the goal?
-You need to look for the right time to achieve a goal so that you can get more from it.
+- When– When do you want to achieve the goal?
+It would be best if you looked for the right time to accomplish a goal to get more from it.

 - Why– Why do you want to achieve a goal?
-You also need to clearly define the purpose of the goal.
+It would be best if you also clearly defined the plan’s purpose.

 Your goal needs to be measurable to determine the progress of your task and to be able to track each step of your goal.
-To make your goal measurable, you need to have an answer for the following question
+To make your goal measurable, you need to have an answer to the following question.